godoxyfair/react-trainer-prj/README.md

-## This is my first experience with the React framework
+## This is my first experience with the React framework (SPA application)

 I used react-router-dom, hooks, react transition group, css animation, flexbox, fetching...